 The treatment lasted approximately two years (24 months).
 The investigation concluded that the Magnetic Mini Mover Procedure is both safe and successful in fixing pectus excavatum.

-8 out of 13 patients were satisfied with how their chest looked like after the 24-month procedure.
-There was a reduction of the Haller Index in most patients.
+8 out of 13 patients were satisfied with how their chest looked after the 24-month procedure.
+There was a reduction in the Haller Index in most patients.

 However, the titanium wires of the Magnimplant were prone to breakage.
 The wires broke in seven out of 15 patients.
 This led to unfavorable situations in two patients.

-- The patient isn’t required to stay in the hospital for pain management after the surgery, as it is with the Nuss and Ravitch procedures.
-This will greatly lessen the expenses.
+- The patient isn’t required to stay in the hospital for pain management after the surgery, as with the Nuss and Ravitch procedures.
+This will significantly lessen the expenses.

 - You can return to normal daily activities after the procedure.
 Playing sports and doing strenuous physical activities will be allowed without any restrictions.

-- The pain, while the magnets are repairing your inverted chest deformity, will be minimal, and even non-existant.
+- While the magnets are repairing your inverted chest deformity, the pain will be minimal and even non-existent.

 How is the Magnimplant Inserted?

 The Magnimplant surgery is done in a clinic, and the patient is under general anesthesia.
 It is inserted through a two-inch cut, starting from the sternal angle, down to the bottom of the breastbone.